nf-modules-hub/rclone/README.md

 To customize these scripts, you can take a look at the available parameters in `./nextflow.config` file and then override them using a local config file, in a directory where you'd like to launch the pipeline.

+## Citation

+Please use the (Github `citation` page)[https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/customizing-your-repository/about-citation-files] to cite this wrapper in your research.

 ## Contribution

 The sole purpose of process wrappers in `nf-modules-hub` is to keep the code small, clean and hackable with some basic knowledge of `nextflow` scripting.